bitshifter/mathbench-rs/README.md

 `ultraviolet`'s README, which contains a discussion of how to port scalar algorithms to wide ones, with the examples of the Euler integration and ray-sphere intersection benchmarks from `mathbench`.

+Note that the `nalgebra_f32x4` and `nalgebra_f32x8` benchmarks require a Rust nightly compiler as they depend on the unstable `packed_simd` crate.
+As of writing the `packed_simd` crate was broken for nightly builds after `nightly-2020-09-14`.
+If you are interested in benchmarking these libraries I recommend using the `nightly-2020-09-14` toolchain.

+Additionally the `f32x8` benchmarks will require the `AVX2` instruction set, to enable that you will need to build with `RUSTFLAGS='-C target-features=avx2`.

 ## Build settings